AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/02_tuples.rst

   - Groups together values of **different types**
   - Like arrays, have a **fixed length**
-  - Fields are accessed via dot notation by its index, starting from :rust:`0`
+  - Fields are accessed via dot notation by their index, starting from :rust:`0`

 .. code:: rust